-- 4.1 In the five year trends (Appendix 1) taking 2008 as the baseline, the Council has improved in 7 out of 9 measures.
-Year on year comparison with 2011 shows 5 increased, 1 stayed the same and 3 decreased.
-We are below our comparator authorities in most measures and there is more work to be done in this area. - 4.1.1 When individual school performance in 2012 (Appendix 2) is analysed the contribution made by each school to attainment in WDC can be seen. - 4.1.2 There is considerable variation across the 5 schools within the 9 measures.
+- 4.1 In the five year trends (Appendix 1) taking 2009 as the baseline, the Council has improved in 10 out of 11 measures with no change in 1 measure.
+Year on year comparison with 2012 show 7 increased, 3 stayed the same and 1 decreased.
+We are performing close to our family average in most measures. - 4.1.1 When individual school performance in 2013 (Appendix 2) is analysed the contribution made by each school to attainment in WDC can be seen. - 4.1.2 There is considerable variation across the 5 schools within the 11 reported measures.
 Schools are expected to perform in line with comparators (schools which are 'matched' with WDC schools using a range of deprivation indices).
 These comparisons are thought to be more relevant to our schools than national comparisons since they relate to similar cohorts of pupils.
-Commendably, all of our schools have demonstrated that they can achieve at least comparator standards in a range of measures.
+Commendably, all of our schools have demonstrated that they can achieve at least comparator standards in almost all measures.
 All schools have demonstrated that they can achieve results at least in line with national average (NCD 5 or 6) in at least one measure.
-Notably, 4 schools have achieved national standards in all of the 9 measures. - 4.1.3 Given the socio/economic profile of West Dunbartonshire, any performance which is around national/comparator average across a range of measures is strong.
-Performance above national/comparator average across a range of measures is very strong. - 4.1.4 Overall, Council performance shows consistent strengths in attainment at level 3 in fourth year, steady improvement at 5+ level 6 in fifth year and continuing improvement in sixth year.
-Performance at 3+ level 6 in S5 remains a challenge.
-Some young people choose to study Higher courses over two years rather than one.
-This has resulted in an ongoing improvement in S6 results.
-All our schools are working to provide more robust information to parents and young people to enable young people to make informed course choices at the correct entry levels. - 4.2 The contribution made by individual subjects to overall attainment is shown in Appendix 3.
+Notably, 4 schools have achieved national average in at least three measures, with one school exceeding national standards in all of the 11 measures. - 4.1.3 Given the socio/economic profile of West Dunbartonshire, any performance which is around national/comparator average across a range of measures is strong.
+Performance above national/comparator average across a range of measures is very strong. - 4.1.4 Overall, Council performance shows consistent strengths in attainment at level 3 in fourth year and steady improvement at 3+ and 5+ level 6 in fifth year.
+Last session's strong performance in sixth year has been maintained.
+Performance at 5+ level 5 in S4 remains a challenge.
+It should be noted that our schools equalled or exceeded their highest ever levels of attainment in 8 of the 11 measures. - 4.2 The contribution made by individual subjects to overall attainment is shown in Appendix 3.
 Only those subjects with a three year pattern are shown.
 It should be remembered that in many subjects performance fluctuates year on year.
 The breakdown by school is shown in Appendix 4.
 Again, only a three year pattern is shown.
 Subjects identified as displaying a pattern of underperformance are the focus of school action plans for improvement.

 The Quality Improvement team monitors the progress of these plans and supports the departments involved through a variety of means, including the organisation of regular meetings of subject Principal Teachers to share good practice.

-- 4.3 Members may wish to note that WDC pupils have demonstrated success in a wide variety of other qualifications which contribute to wider achievement.
-A significant and increasing number of our pupils are taking vocational courses in a variety of areas including construction, motor vehicle engineering, hospitality, hairdressing, early education and childcare, sport and recreation, rural skills and photography.
+- 4.3 The Members may wish to note that WDC pupils have demonstrated success in a wide variety of other qualifications which contribute to wider achievement.
+A significant and increasing number of our pupils are taking vocational courses in a variety of areas including construction, motor vehicle engineering, hospitality, hairdressing, early education and childcare, sport and recreation, beauty and photography.
 In addition, a wide range of non-SQA accredited qualifications have been achieved.
 These include:

 - ASDAN awards

 - Duke of Edinburgh

 - Sport leadership

 - Dance leadership

 - Pool life guard

 - Fashion brand retailing (Caledonian University)

 - Mark Scott Foundation Award

 - Forest Schools

 - John Muir award

 - Caritas award

 - Saltire awards

 - 4.4 The Council will ensure that schools are given every challenge and support to raise attainment in the areas outlined in this report through both local engagement and by encouraging involvement with national bodies.